 Hyperion is a moon of Saturn that rotates chaotically and has a bizarre sponge-like appearance.
-Hyperion is the largest irregular satellite in the Solar System (Neptune's Proteus is larger but almost spherical), measuring 360 × 280 × 225 kilometers.
+Hyperion is the largest irregular satellite in the Solar System (Neptune's Proteus is larger but almost spherical), measuring 360 × 280 × 225 km.
 It was discovered by William and George Bond and, independently, by William Lassell, in 1848, and is also known as Saturn VII.

 Like most of Saturn's moons, Hyperion has a low density, but unlike its satellite neighbors, Hyperion has a low albedo (about 0.2), indicating that it is covered by a layer of dark material.
 This material may have come from Phoebe having eluded Iapetus on the way.
 Hyperion has a reddish surface which closely matches in color the dark material on Iapetus.